Waste Management Best Practices In Construction

 - Identify suppliers who use and collect returnable packaging like pallets and crates.

-To increase the amount of materials that can be recycled, you can:
+Ways to increase the volume of materials that can be recycled:

-- Get your mixed waste container collected by a hauler than can sort the materials at a Materials Recovery Facility (MRF), instead of a landfill site.
-This can reduce the cost of disposal.
+- Get your mixed waste container collected by a hauler than can sort the materials at a Materials Recovery Facility (MRF), instead of dumping it at a landfill site.
+This can also reduce the cost of disposal.

 - Identify haulers who will recycle each of your waste streams.

-- Track the markets for materials like wood, metals, & aggregates, to ensure that you are getting fair disposal costs – or rebates.
+- Track the markets or partner with a company that tracks the markets for materials like wood, metals, & aggregates, to ensure that you are getting fair disposal costs – or rebates.

 - Work with suppliers who use recyclable packaging, or who will take your packaging waste away and recycle it for you.